joshbegley/nyt-latest/README.md

 `Several countries have restricted the messaging app, a valuable platform for dissidents, criminals and extremists.
 Here’s an overview.`\
 https://www.nytimes.com/2026/06/18/technology/telegram-ban-india.html

-**Live Updates: Knicks Fans Jam Parade Route to Celebrate Long-Awaited Champions**\
+**Live Updates: Knicks Parade Up Broadway, a Celebration Decades in the Making**\
-`The N.B.A. championship team is riding up Broadway through packed sidewalks and streets that hit capacity hours before the parade began.
+`The N.B.A. championship team is riding through packed sidewalks and streets that hit capacity hours before the festivities began.
 Fans have waited more than five decades to celebrate a title.`\
 https://www.nytimes.com/live/2026/06/18/nyregion/knicks-parade

 **Do Sports Owners Win Championships?**\